Wincor Nixdorf

 Following Wincor Nixdorf's IPO in May 2004, KKR and Goldman Sachs sold all of their shares.
 In total, KKR received over €685 million, broken down into €160 million in dividends in 2004, €225 million (two-thirds of stock market proceeds) in 2005, and €300 million in sales proceeds, also in 2005.
-During the five years that KKR and Goldman Sachs, the number of employees at Wincor Nixdorf increased from 3,400 to 6,300.
+During the five years that the Company was owned by KKR and Goldman Sachs, the number of employees at Wincor Nixdorf increased from 3,400 to 6,300.

 In October 2015, Wincor Nixdorf’s cashless Payments unit was carved out of the group and started trading independently under the name of AEVI.
 On August 15, 2016, through the merger of Wincor Nixdorf and Diebold Inc., Diebold Nixdorf was formed as the succeeding international technology and services company.

 History

 Founded by Heinz Nixdorf, Nixdorf Computer was formed in 1952.
 In 1990, the company was purchased by Siemens AG and renamed Siemens Nixdorf Informationssysteme.
 The company was re-focused exclusively on its current product, set in 1998, and renamed Siemens Nixdorf Retail and Banking Systems GmbH.
 Following a buyout by Kohlberg Kravis Roberts and Goldman Sachs Capital Partners on October 1, 1999, the company was renamed Wincor Nixdorf.
 The company was taken public May 19, 2004, with a successful IPO.
 On November 8, 2006, Chief Executive Officer Karl-Heinz Stiller announced his resignation from the Board of Directors.
 Eckard Heidloff was elected as his replacement.